Enterprise resource planning, or ERP, is a system that allows businesses to manage their resources effectively.

 Have any questions about how ERP can benefit your business?
 Let us know in the comments below!

 One of the most popular examples of an ERP system is SAP, which stands for Systems, Applications, and Products.
-SAP is a leading provider of enterprise resource planning systems that many large businesses use to manage their resources.
+SAP is a leading provider of enterprise resource planning systems and solutions like SAP S4 HANA Cloud Public Edition, that many large businesses use to manage their resources.
 Other examples include FirstBit, Microsoft Dynamics, and Infor Global Solutions.

 CRM, or customer relationship management, is a system used to manage customer data and interactions.
 ERP, or enterprise resource planning, is a system used to manage business resources such as finances, operations, and people.
 While both systems are important for managing different aspects of a business, they have different primary focuses.